Sabonis has triple-double by half; Pacers top Thunder 152-95 - WHIZ News

-OKLAHOMA CITY (AP) — Domantas Sabonis had a triple-double in the first half and the Indiana Pacers flirted with the most lopsided victory in NBA history before beating the Oklahoma City Thunder 152-95 on Saturday night.
+OKLAHOMA CITY (AP) — Domantas Sabonis had a triple-double in the first half and the Indiana Pacers beat the Oklahoma City Thunder 152-95 on Saturday night in the largest home loss in NBA history.

 Sabonis finished with 26 points, 19 rebounds and 14 assists, and the Pacers scored their most points in a game since joining the NBA in 1976.

-They led by 67 points with 4:12 remaining, before the Thunder scored the game’s next 10 points.
-The NBA’s largest victory margin remains 68, set by Cleveland against Miami in 1991.
+They led by 67 points with 4:12 remaining before the Thunder scored the game’s next 10 points.
+The NBA record for a loss is 68 points.
+The 57-point final margin topped the previous record of 56, set by the SuperSonics over the Rockets in 1986 and matched by the Celtics over the Bulls in 2018.

 The Pacers’ previous record was 150 points against Denver in 1982.
 Indiana shot 65.5% from the field — the highest percentage for an opponent in Thunder history.